 Posterior elbow dislocations are common; it is the 2nd most common joint dislocation after shoulder dislocations.
-Associated injuries may include fractures, injuries to the ulnar or median nerve, and possibly injury to the brachial artery.
+Associated injuries may include

 The joint is usually flexed about 45°, and the olecranon is prominent and posterior to the humeral epicondyles; however, these anatomic relationships may be difficult to determine because of swelling.
 Classically, patients with an elbow dislocation present with a shortened forearm and a very prominent olecranon.

 X-rays are diagnostic.

 For elbow dislocations, reduction is usually with sustained, gentle traction and correction of deformity after patients are sedated and given analgesics.
 The following technique is commonly used:

 With the patient supine, the practitioner flexes the elbow to about 90° and supinates the forearm.

 An assistant stabilizes the upper arm against the stretcher.